Trabzonspor: 2020s: resurgence and long-awaited championship

 Under the management of Abdullah Avcı, Trabzonspor demonstrated consistent performances throughout the season, maintaining a dominant position in the league standings.
 Their balanced squad and tactical discipline were instrumental in their success, with standout performances from key players such as Anastasios Bakasetas and Anthony Nwakaeme.

-The championship victory was met with widespread celebrations across Trabzon and among the club’s global supporters.
+The championship victory was met with celebrations across Trabzon and among the club’s global supporters.
 Fans filled the streets of Trabzon, waving the club’s maroon-and-blue colors and chanting songs of triumph.
-The joyous occasion underscored the significance of the title, which reaffirmed Trabzonspor’s status as one of Turkey’s most historic and successful football clubs.
+The occasion underscored the significance of the title, which reaffirmed Trabzonspor’s status as one of Turkey’s successful football clubs.
 This title was Trabzonspor’s seventh Süper Lig championship and their first since the introduction of the modern Turkish league format.
 It also marked a significant moment in Turkish football history, breaking the Istanbul-based dominance of Beşiktaş, Fenerbahçe, and Galatasaray, which had collectively won every league title since 1984.

 After the 2021–22 title, Trabzonspor opened 2022–23 by winning the Turkish Super Cup, beating Sivasspor 4–0 in Istanbul.
 Their UEFA Champions League return ended in the play-off round against Copenhagen (1–2 on aggregate), which sent the club into the UEFA Europa League group stage.
 In Europa League Group H they finished third behind Monaco and Ferencváros, then dropped to the Europa Conference League, where they were eliminated by FC Basel in the knockout round play-offs (1–2 agg.).
 A run of poor domestic results led head coach Abdullah Avcı to resign in March 2023; Croatian coach Nenad Bjelica took over the following month, and the team finished sixth in the Süper Lig.
 Bjelica departed in October 2023 and Avcı returned for a second spell; the club placed third in 2023–24 and reached the Turkish Cup final, losing 3–2 to Beşiktaş at the Atatürk Olympic Stadium, thereby securing qualification for the 2024–25 UEFA Europa League.

 In 2024–25, Trabzonspor started with an early European exit, losing to Rapid Wien in the UEFA Europa League qualifying play-off (2–2 h, 0–3 a).
 Head coach Abdullah Avcı then departed by mutual consent at the start of September, and the team was taken over by Şenol Güneş toward the new year.
 Domestically, Trabzonspor reached the Turkish Cup final but were beaten 3–0 by Galatasaray at the Gaziantep Stadium on 23 May 2025, and concluded the Süper Lig season in 7th place with 51 points.